-It’s that time of year when the days are getting shorter and the nights are getting colder.
-The winter months probably bring to mind cosy sweaters, hot drinks by the fire, and Christmas fun with your cat.
+It’s that time of year when the days are getting shorter, and the nights are getting colder.
+The winter months probably bring to mind cozy sweaters, hot drinks by the fire, and Christmas fun with your cat.
 However, there is another aspect of the winter season all feline owners should be aware of: how the cold affects your cat.
-Do you know how to recognise if your cat is freezing?
-Below, Cat in a Flat breaks down the signs of a chilly kitty as well as tips for keeping Mr Whiskers warm in the winter!
+Do you know how to recognize if your cat is freezing?
+Below, Cat in a Flat breaks down the signs of a chilly kitty as well as tips for keeping your kitty warm in the winter!

 Does my cat get cold?